-Applicants who are not detained can freely move within the country, and generally no restrictions are applied with regards to the area of residence.
+Applicants who are not detained can freely move within the country, and generally no restrictions are applied with regard to the area of residence.
 In fact, applicants are allowed to stay – at their own cost – at any address in the Republic of Croatia, subject to prior approval by the Ministry of Interior.
 According to the Ordinance on the Realisation of Material Reception Conditions, in order to stay at some other address, the applicant must provide a notarised copy of the rental agreement or a notarised statement of the owner of the apartment stating that they accept to accommodate the applicant and would provide him or her with the adequate standard of living, or a title deed if the applicant is the owner of the property in which he intends to reside, or a hotel reservation if the applicant is located in a hotel.
+Not special measures were introduced in relation to applicants for international protection in regard to freedom of movement due to COVID 19, but the general measures that were introduced by the National Civil Protection Authority also applied to applicants – meaning that movement was restricted between counties in certain periods of 2020.

 For those applicants who are accommodated in the Reception Centres for Applicants of International Protection, there is an obligation to inform the Head of the centre if they want to stay out for one or more nights, as they have to return to the centre by 23:00.
 According to the amendments of the Ordinance on the Realisation of Material Reception Conditions the Applicant may stay outside the Centre for more than 24 hours with the prior approval of the Reception Centre and for a maximum of 15 days.
 In this case (except in certain cases such as lack of capacity and occupancy of accommodation facilities), the allocated room will remain reserved.
 For any stay longer than 15 days, the applicant must submit the appropriate documents and register his / her residence at a new address.